-- SDR-3 No building permits shall be issued for any project that would generate more than 1,000 Average Daily Trips (ADT) or 100 peak hour trips unless existing streets and related public facilities are improved to accommodate traffic generated by the development to the satisfaction of the City Engineer, including the following: - Installation of traffic signals, turn lanes, turn lane storage capacity, and bicycle serving infrastructure at intersections, entrances, and exits that serve the development; - Modification of existing traffic signal at access points that serve the development; and - Installation of bicycle and pedestrian-serving infrastructure along the frontage of the development at intersections, entrances, and exits that serve the development.
+- SDR-4 No building permits shall be issued for projects that would generate more than 1,000 Average Daily Trips (ADT) or 100 peak hour trips unless existing streets and related public facilities are improved to accommodate traffic generated by the development to the satisfaction of the City Engineer, including the following: - Installation of traffic signals, turn lanes, turn lane storage capacity, and bicycle serving infrastructure at intersections, entrances, and exits that serve the development; - Modification of existing traffic signal at access points that serve the development; and - Installation of bicycle and pedestrian-serving infrastructure along the frontage of the development at intersections, entrances, and exits that serve the development. - SDR-5 No development permits shall be issued for any development project on properties designated Community Village until a traffic signal has been installed at the intersection of the Morena Boulevard northbound ramp and Balboa Avenue unless the warrants for a traffic signal are not met as determined by the City Engineer in accordance with Council Policy 200-06.